 There is a $15,000 reward for information that will lead to an arrest(s) in Josiah Humphreys’ death.
 Please contact Sacramento Police Department at (916)264-5471 or Crime Alert at (916)443-4357.
 You can also text a tip to 274637 (CRIMES)

 Slaying of Model A Mystery Decades Later

 All four were seen near the Villa Hotel on Parkway Drive the night of her murder.
 Rumors have persisted that Weatherwax could have been a stripper or even involved in prostitution.
-She at one time has an aspiring career as a singer and associated with many actors (Patrick Swayze) in Hollywood.
+She was known as a good singer and associated actors such as Patrick Swayze.

 If you have any information about this murder please call the Fresno Police Department at 559-621-2400.
 You can remain anonymous.